parkerjon/jpVolumeLayers/README.md

 Again, the thickness has been exagerrated to show the effect.

 Here we see the strong foward scattering of the dust as the crescent edge brightens considerably:

 <img src="resources/mars1.jpg" alt="Mars 1" width="512"/> <img src="resources/mars3.jpg" alt="Mars 3" width="512"/>

 As we move toward the sun's POV, the bright glow around the edge is diminished because most of the light travels away from us:

 <img src="resources/mars4.jpg" alt="Mars Full" width="512"/> <img src="resources/mars2.jpg" alt="Mars 2" width="512"/>

-### Limitations
+### What about MaterialX and XPU?
-Because the VOP nodes are VEX, they will not work in Karma's XPU rendering mode.
+Because the VOP nodes in this toolset are VEX language VOPs, they will not work in Karma's XPU rendering mode.

-I previously thought MaterialX had fundamental limitations that made the above workflow impossible in that context.
-However, it seems that MaterialX VOP nodes ***can*** be combined in a realistic way.
-Tools to do this are TBD.
+MaterialX has types that can theoretically reproduce the functionality of the `VolumeLayer` tools.
+However, as of Houdini 19.5, there are some limitations that make exact reproduction of these tools impossible.

 ## Licensing
 vex-volumelayers is (c) Copyright Jon Parker.